KM-RoBoTa/KMR_dxluC/docs/markdown_sources/use.md

 ```

 The control item is the field to which the ```Writer``` object writes.
 Those fields are defined in the Dynamixel2Arduino library's ```actuactor.h``` header file.
-For example, for position writing, the field is ```ControlTableItem::ControlTableItemIndex::GOAL_POSITION ```.
+For example, for position writing, the field is ```ControlTableItem::GOAL_POSITION ```.
 Check the aforementioned header file or the Dynamixel SDK's documentation for the exhaustive list of fields.

 The constructor's arguments "hal" and "dxl" are *always* "m_hal" and "m_dxl", which are attributes of ```BaseRobot``` (there's no need to concern yourself with those more).